 These are milestones about an 18-month-old’s cognitive abilities, brain development, and thinking prowess.

 - Remembers the purpose of several objects: The little one now understands the functions of several household objects.
 For instance, the baby knows that a telephone is for talking.
-When you hand him a spoon while eating, he knows that it is used to feed himself.
+When you hand them a spoon while eating, they know that it is used to feed themselves.

-- Matches pair of objects: Identical toys will be placed together, and he will always carry his shoes in pairs.
+- Matches pair of objects: Identical toys will be placed together, and they will always carry their shoes in pairs.
 The toddler remembers that two identical objects form a pair (1).

-- Follows one-step commands: When told to ‘sit down’ the baby sits, when said ‘come here’ he gets up and walks towards you.
+- Follows one-step commands: When told to ‘sit down’ the baby sits, when said ‘come here’ they get up and walk towards you.
 The baby can now interpret instructions and respond promptly to them.

-- Knows the name of objects or parts of the body: When asked to point to his nose, the baby points correctly to the body part.
-He can also identify for a particular object from among several items.
+- Knows the name of objects or parts of the body: When asked to point to their nose, the baby points correctly to the body part.
+They can also identify a particular object among several items.
 A good object-noun association helps facilitate this ability.

-- May imitate complex actions: An 18-month-old will imitate chopping a vegetable if he sees his mom cooking or pretends to shave when he sees his dad shaving.
+- May imitate complex actions: An 18-month-old will imitate chopping a vegetable if they see their mom cooking or pretend to shave when they see their dad shaving.
 The baby keenly observes actions and imitates them often.

-- Points at something that he wants: If he wants you to fetch his toy from the shelf, then he will point towards the toy.
+- Points at something that he wants: If they want you to fetch their toy from the shelf, then they will point towards the toy.
 Babies now know that pointing at something indicates an explicit interest.

 - Scribbles when handed a crayon: The 18-month-old scribbles and attempts to draw on paper when given a crayon.
-He cannot make meaningful drawings yet scribbles quite ardently (2).
+They cannot make meaningful drawings yet scribbles quite ardently (2).

 - Displays interest in toys and pretend plays: The baby picks up a stuffed animal and caresses it with care or pretends to talk to it.
 This form of pretend play leads to richer imaginative play later in life.